pubkey/rxdb/docs-src/rx-attachment.md

 Using attachments instead of adding the data to the normal document, ensures that you still have a good performance when querying and writing documents, even when a big amount of data, like an image file has to be stored.

-You can store string, binary files, images and whatever you want side by side with your documents.
+- You can store string, binary files, images and whatever you want side by side with your documents.
+- Deleted documents automatically loose all their attachments data.
+- Not all replication plugins support the replication of attachments.
+- Attachments can be stored encrypted.

 ## Add the attachments plugin